Last updated on July 25th, 2019 at 11:39 am

 Deep links are valuable for SEO.
 When you link to specific pages or posts within your site using good anchor text, it improves the rankings of these pages.
 Essentially, building deep links is where the SEO game is won or lost.

-So, to “win” the SEO game, you want to build deep backlinks, backlinks that link back to internal pages and posts on your blog and not just the home page.
+So, to “win” the SEO game, you want to build deep backlinks, backlinks that link back to internal pages and posts on your blog and not just your home page.

 9. Do-follow link